TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Windows.md

 # Windows

-Windows is very limited when it comes to hardlinks/instant moves (Atomic Moves) support.
-Basically, it comes down to just using one disk for your download location and media library.
-However, we will try to explain an option that you can make use of hardlinks/instant moves (Atomic Moves) if you run a two-disk setup.
+Windows is less flexible than some other operating systems in respect of support for hard links and instant (Atomic) moves.
+In most cases, you need to use a single disk containing both your download location and media library.
+However, there is an option detailed below that will allow you to make use of hard links and instant (Atomic) moves if you run a two-disk setup.

 ## Recommendation

-We would recommend switching to another operating system if you want to make use of a hardlink setup.
-For more information and suggestions on this topic, we recommend joining our Discord support channel.
-The link can be found at the bottom of every guide.
+If you want to make extensive use of hard links, we would recommend switching to another operating system.
+For more information and suggestions on this topic, join our Discord support channel.
+The link can be found at the bottom of every guide page.

 ### Alternative recommendation

-If you have multiple disks and still want to keep using Windows, we suggest forgetting about hardlinks/instant moves (Atomic Moves) and going for the next best, most recommended option for Windows, namely [StableBit DrivePool](https://stablebit.com/){:target="\_blank" rel="noopener noreferrer"}.
-This will make it possible to make it look like you have one big disk, making it much easier to maintain and set up your file and folder structure.
+If moving away from using Windows with multiple disks is not an option, we suggest ignoring hard links and instant (Atomic) moves and using [StableBit DrivePool](https://stablebit.com/){:target="\_blank" rel="noopener noreferrer"}.
+This will allow you to pool multiple disks to appear as one big disk, making it much easier to maintain and set up your file and folder structure.

-!!! warning "There are rumors that Storage Spaces supports hardlinks, but you should question yourself if you're willing to run Storage Spaces."
+!!! warning "It is possible that Windows Storage Spaces supports hard links, but this has not been verified by the Guides team.
+We are unable to provide support for setups that use Storage Spaces."

 ## Folder Structure

 The `data` folder has sub-folders for `torrents` and `usenet`, and each of these has sub-folders for `tv`, `movie`, and `music` downloads to keep things organized.

-The `media` folder has nicely named `TV`, `Movies` and `Music` sub-folders, this is where your library resides, and what you’d pass to Plex, Emby, or JellyFin.
+The `media` folder has nicely named `TV`, `Movies` and `Music` sub-folders.
+These are where your libraries reside, and what you’d pass to Plex, Emby, or JellyFin.

-You can name the root folder/share `data` however you want.
+Whilst we have used `data`, you can name the root folder/share whatever you want.
 We suggest following the guide folder naming to make it easier for yourself and others to help you.

 ### Folder Structure (one-disk setup or using DrivePool)

-For this example, we will assume you have a one-disk setup with a large drive added as drive `D:\` or are using [StableBit DrivePool](https://stablebit.com/){:target="\_blank" rel="noopener noreferrer"} that created one big disk as drive `D:\`.
+For this example, we will assume you have a one-disk setup with a large drive added as drive `D:\`, or are using [StableBit DrivePool](https://stablebit.com/){:target="\_blank" rel="noopener noreferrer"} that created one big disk as drive `D:\`.

 ```none
 D:\data